isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 Minamidaito Island is located 350 km east of Okinawa Island in the sea, and covers an area of 26 square kilometers.
 It is a flat plateau surrounded by steep cliffs and is a small island whose main product has been brown sugar ever since.
 My family was a relatively wealthy farmer with 13 hectares of land and five servants.
 Today, we can understand that we occupied a large plot of land from my late father's description of “a light railroad running through our field”.

-My 92year old mother frowns and tries to remember those days.
+My mother, who is 92 years old, frowns and tries to remember those days.

 “Ojī (father) was fashionable, so as soon as he finished his farm work, he used to put on a white suit and Panama hat and go out, but after the army had arrived, his clothes were quickly put away in the closet.”